Should we get separated?

 - You have come to realize that your values and interests are no longer compatible

-If your personal reasons are not included in the list, the important thing to remember is that if you feel that you can no longer live comfortably together in the same house, it may be time to consider a separation.
+If your personal reasons are not included in the list, the important thing to remember is that if you feel that you can no longer live comfortably together in the same house, it may be time to consider a legal separation.

 An initial physical separation can bring a much needed “time out” and a cooling off period within which to reconsider other means to work on the marriage.
 The separation period can give you time to explore other options to either resolve your differences or to seek to end the marriage.